 We act as a local delivery partner for JD Logistics.
-Orders from JD Logistics accounted for a substantial majority of our total last-mile delivery orders in 2019.
+Orders from JD Logistics accounted for a substantial majority of our total last-mile delivery orders in the twelve months ended March 31, 2020.
 We help JD Logistics deliver orders as a last-mile delivery force, especially in peak seasons, such as the anniversary sales promotional campaign of JD.com around June 18 each year and the Singles' Day promotion period around November 11 each year.